-I can attest that the third degree burn feeling is a massive exaggeration.
+I can attest that the third-degree burn feeling is a massive exaggeration.
 Yes it feels very cooling, yes you will tear-up for 30 seconds, but it really isn’t that painful.
 I got two types, a normal one and a contact lenses friendly one (did I tell you that I am completely blind?).
 After the first 30 seconds, the relief feeling kicks off and it is amazing!
-Your eyes feel fresh and moist and they look whiter than usual.
+Your eyes feel fresh and moist, and they look whiter than usual.
 My new best friend to deal with a sleepless night!

 AHA is great to gently exfoliate the skin.
 As an alternative to an aggressive physical scrub, I bought the BC AHA soap and the Rosette AHA face mask/scrub.
 They should be perfect to peel off my winter skin!

 A big trend in Japan is the ‘lollipop lip stain’ effect.
 Young women have a little hint of colour on their lips just like after sucking on a lollipop.
-It’s a cute (‘kawaii’) and natural look, I liked it and I bought it!
+It’s a cute (‘kawaii’) and natural looking, I liked it and I bought it!